bogyo/retrieving-booking-data/README.md

   a. booking interface with two string type field<br>
 - services<br>
   <b>booking.service</b><br>
-  a. make http request with bookingCode as param (TODO: add lastName to query) (I used only a booking code check to simply development process.)
+  a. make http request with bookingCode as param (TODO: add lastName to query)<br>
+  (I used only a booking code check to simply development process.)<br>
-  b. extract data as json from response Observable
+  b. extract data as json from response Observable<br>
-  c. very simple error handling
+  c. very simple error handling<br>

   <b>in-memory-data.service</b><br>
     a. return the mocked booking response.(Same as in mock.json) <br>